David-Carballo/2023w-project-pose/README.md

   <h1 align="center">YOGA POSE DETECTION</h1>

   <p align="center">
-    A project for Postgraduate course Artificial Intelligence with Deep Learning - 2023 Winter
+    A project for Postgraduate course Artificial Intelligence with Deep Learning - 2023 Winter, authored by **Marc Fort, Francisco Dueñas and David Carballo**.
+Advised by **Pol Caselles**
     <br />
     <a href="David-Carballo/2023w-project-pose"><strong>Explore the docs »</strong></a>
     <br />